brianhks/portmap/README.md

 ```
 listenPort: Local port to listen on for connections. (required)
-listenPort: Local port to listen on for connections. (required)
+listenAddr: Local address to listen on. (required)
 destPort: Destination port to connect to. (required)
 destAddr: Destination address to connect to. (required)
 destSecure: Identifies if the destination connection should be made using ssl (true/false, default: false)